ArcShahi/arc_color/README.md

 # Want to change color of terimal text  ?!

 This will take just **few minutes**, so read it completely.
-The header for **C/CPP**  which will help output text in different colors and styles.
+The header for **C/CPP**  which will help output text in different colors.

 ## Instruction to Use the Library
 - For [C++ Code](https://github.com/ArcShahi/arc_color/blob/main/C%2B%2B/Read_ME.md)